 Also in The Prisoner of Azkaban, Hogwarts Lake was filmed using Loch Shiel, Loch Eilt, and Loch Morar near Fort William, and Hagrid skips stones across the water at Loch Eilt.
 Steal Falls, a waterfall at the base of Ben Nevis, is the locale for Harry's battle with a dragon for the Triwizard Tournament in The Goblet of Fire.

 Other scenes filmed in the Highlands include a desolate hillside with Hagrid's stone hut in Glencoe, which was the main location for outdoor filming in The Prisoner of Azkaban.
 Exterior scenes for The Half-Blood Prince were filmed in Glencoe as well as in the small village of Glenfinnan.

-Gene Openshaw is the co-author of Rick Steves London.
+Gene Openshaw is the co-author of the Rick Steves London guidebook.